flankerhqd/wifimonster/README.md

 * one-click to launch a browser with sniffed cookie

 This tool does not require ARP attack, just silent sniffing, thus invisible to victim.
-Besides, the sniffing does not require one to associate one AP, making it even more diffcult to detect.
+Besides, the sniffing does not require one to associate AP, making it even more diffcult to detect.

 #Requirements:

-* PyQT >4
+* PyQT >=4
-* Scapy >2.0
+* Scapy >=2.0

+Tested on Backtrack5 and Mountain Lion

 #Usage: